 My simple wardrobe philosophy is very similar to my simple eating philosophy—I stick to what I like most and I don’t bother with anything else.
-As a former shopaholic (with a 100+ shoe collection) I can tell you this is SO freeing!
+As a former shopaholic (with a 100+ shoe collection) I can tell you this is liberating!

-If you need helping creating a simple wardrobe check out this post, where I share the method that finally worked for me (after many, many failed attempts at downsizing my closet.)
+If you need help creating a simple wardrobe check out this post where I share the method that finally worked for me (after many failed attempts at downsizing my closet!).

 MAKE LAUNDRY DAY EASIER